Skip to main content

 Effect on Historical Sexual Abuse Claims

-The decision of the High Court of Australia in GLJ is binding on all lower court in Australia.
+The decision of the High Court of Australia in GLJ is binding on all lower courts in Australia.

 The decision brings an end to an unreasonable legal tactic used by defendants in historical sexual abuse claims, ensuring that more survivors are able to pursue justice over the abuse perpetrated against them as innocent